-From the diary, I learned that Jessie had read Walt Whitman’s poem, Crossing Brooklyn Ferry, from his Leaves of Grass (first published in 1855).
+From the diary, I learned that Jessie had read Walt Whitman’s poem, Crossing Brooklyn Ferry, from his Leaves of Grass (1855).
 What would happen if I juxtaposed Jessie’s matter-of-fact diction with Whitman’s grand, rhapsodic language?

 The result was Beautiful Hills of Brooklyn, a one-act, one-woman play that won a Moondance Award in 2002.
 Joanna Merlin performed the play at the Makor Center of the 92nd Street Y in New York City under the direction of Amy Feinberg.

 In 2008, the play was adapted into a short dramatic film, directed by Ragnar Freidank and starring Joanna Merlin.
 The film won 18 awards and qualified for an Academy Award nomination.

 The film (38 minutes) has been screened at community gatherings, houses of worship, professional conferences, and organizations that provide care to the elderly.